Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Search and sampling expansions: Inference-Time Exploration of Hypothesis Spaces

 The \textit{CRPO} \citep{2025crpo} exemplifies this approach by using an LLM’s general linguistic knowledge as a feedback signal for guiding logical consistency and language fluency.
 Similarly, the \textit{LLM-as-a-Judge} \citep{zheng2023judgingllmasajudgemtbenchchatbot} paradigm formalizes this idea: one model (or ensemble \citep{chen2025multiagentasjudgealigningllmagentbasedautomated}) evaluates hypotheses produced by another, effectively operationalizing externalized language-model judgment as search heuristics.

 More advanced methods first train specialized evaluators to capture problem-specific criteria before deploying them as verifiers.
-For example, \textit{DeepResearcher} in the Cycle-Researcher system \citep{weng2025cycleresearcher} relies on a trained verifier model (DeepReviewer) to judge intermediate steps and direct search trajectories.
-Other frameworks like \citep{li2024learninggenerateresearchidea} similarly builds a reward dataset and trains three reward models to guide idea generation dynamically, allowing fine-grained control over different evaluation dimensions.
+For example, \textit{CycleResearcher} \citep{weng2025cycleresearcher} relies on a trained verifier model (CycleReviewer) to judge intermediate steps and direct search trajectories. \cite{li2024learninggenerateresearchidea} similarly build a reward dataset and trains three reward models to guide idea generation dynamically, allowing fine-grained control over different evaluation dimensions.
 These approaches are often positioned as scalable, automated substitutes for human feedback, especially in domains where expert evaluation is costly.
 Peer evaluators are more flexible than self-confidence, since they may be domain-specialized and provide rationales.

 However, they remain vulnerable to reward hacking: generators can learn to exploit systematic weaknesses in verifier heuristics, producing outputs that appear highly rated without being genuinely correct or useful.
 Recent studies in preference optimization and RLHF have shown that models can overfit to their evaluators, generating verbose, sycophantic, or superficially persuasive responses that maximize reward signals rather than substantive quality \citep{laidlaw2025correlatedproxiesnewdefinition, miao2024inform}.
 These findings highlight that while peer evaluators extend the evaluative horizon, their reliability depends on careful design to avoid exploitation and collapse of evaluation diversity.
 While effective as evaluators and filters, feedback sources differ fundamentally from collaborative multi-agent setups.
 As outlined in Section~\ref{sec:multiagent}, \textit{multi-agent frameworks} engage additional LLMs as \textbf{co-creative partners}, enabling them not only to assess but also to propose, contest, and refine ideas in a shared search process.